Aduana Football Club: 2020–present

 After several distractions to the Ghana Premier League from 2017 due to the dissolution of the GFA in June 2018, the 2018 league season was abandoned and the uprising of the deadly COVID-19 pandemic which also caused the 2019–20 league to be canceled abruptly.
 Aduana was leading the league before the cancellation with more than half of league matches played.
 The 2020–21 season started in November 2020.
 In February 2020, Ghanaian coach Paa Kwesi Fabin was signed as head coach who resigned midway through the season.
 In March 2021, the club appointed Joseph Asare Bediako a former coach of Berekum Chelsea to finish the season.
 The club finished the 2020–21 season 4th out of 18 clubs and amassed 54 points.

 Ownership of Aduana Football Club

 Aduana Football Club is a traditional club led by the head of the Aduana clan and has a board that comprises chiefs from towns in the Bono region and other regions like Kumawu, Agogo, Tepa, Bomaa, Abesim, Chiraa, Akwamu etc. The lifetime board chairman of the club is the Dormaa hene who doubles as the Aduana Piesie "Head of the Aduana Akan Clan".
-The title "Aduana Piesie" has been under copious amount of debates, but serval pages including Me Y3 Asante in their 2017 facebook post, acknowledged that Dormaa Hene or Dormaahene is the true Aduana Pieise aka.
+The title "Aduana Piesie" has been under copious amount of debates, but several pages including Me Y3 Asante in their 2017 facebook post, acknowledged that Dormaa Hene or Dormaahene is the true Aduana Pieise aka.
 Aduana Clan's first born in Akan Tradition.